hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 # In Depth Guide: Scraper Functions

-Each website scraper has a number a functions that return information about the recipe that has been scraped.
-Due to the variability in how recipes are written, not of all of them are always applicable.
+Each website scraper has a number of functions that return information about the recipe that has been scraped.
+Due to the variability in how recipes are written, not all of them are always applicable.
 These functions fall into three categories:

 1. Mandatory functions